GabsEdits/aploe/docs/index.md

 - **🏗️** Modern Components with extensive customization options.
 - **📱** Mobile-friendly design language and components.
 - **🖋️** Utilizes premium fonts: Inter for text and Geist Mono for code snippets.
-- **🌐** Easy translations, optimized for `vue-i18n`
+- **🖌️** Equipped with modern and clean page styles.
-- **🔧** Built for Vue.js 3 projects with Vite.
+- **🌐** Easy translations, optimized for Vue I18n.

 </section>

 ## Technologies

 Aplóe is meant to be quick and easy, that's why it's built for Vue.js 3 projects with Vite.
-The project is build with TypeScript, and it's optimized for `vue-i18n` for translations.
+The project is build with TypeScript, and it's optimized for [Vue I18n](https://www.npmjs.com/package/vue-i18n) for translations.
 The design is based on the Aplós theme, and it uses the Inter font for text and Geist Mono for code snippets.

 The project is also designed to be mobile-friendly, with a responsive design that works on any device.

 ## Configuration

 Aplóe is designed to be as easy to use as possible, with a simple configuration that can be easily customized.
-Each project based on Aplóe should provide an `aploe.config.mts` where the basic configuration is stored.
+Each project based on Aplóe will provide an `.env.aploe` file where the basic configuration will be stored.

 **It's currently not implemented, but it's planned for the future, as the project is still in development.**